kadas-albireo/kadas-albireo2/README.md

 # KADAS Albireo

-KADAS Albireo is mapping application based on [QGIS](http://qgis.org/) and targeted at non-specialized users, providing enhanced functionalities in areas such as drawing, measuring, terrain analysis, etc.
+KADAS Albireo is a mapping application based on [QGIS](http://qgis.org/) and targeted at non-specialized users, providing enhanced functionalities in areas such as drawing, measuring, terrain analysis, etc.

 ![kadas-splash](kadas/resources/splash.png)